Alluxio/alluxio/docs/en/Getting-Started.md

 We can see the [newly mounted files and directories in the Alluxio web UI](http://localhost:19999/browse?path=%2Fmnt%2Fs3) as well.

-With Alluxio's unified namespace, you can easily interact with data from different storage systems seamlessly.
+With Alluxio's unified namespace, you can interact with data from different storage systems seamlessly.
 For example, with the `ls` shell command, you can recursively list all the files that exist under a directory.